 Select the best citrus fruits possible and give them a thorough scrubbing and washing.
 We’re not sticklers about buying all of our produce organic, but we do stick to organic for certain items that are highly sprayed and/or waxed.
 And in the case of citrus fruits, if I’m using the peels for zesting or candying, I use and recommend organic.

 Slice both ends of the orange.
 Cut the peel on each each into 4 or more vertical segments, depending on the size of the fruit.
 Peel off each segment of rind.
-Remove some of the white pith (not necessary to remove it all).
+You can remove a little of the white pith, though not necessary.

 The process is the same for any citrus fruit.

 Slice the peels into 1/4 inch wide strips.

 Keep the peeled citrus for eating, cooking or juicing.

 Boil the peels in water in a pot for 15 minutes.
 Drain the peels in a colander, rinse and then drain again.
 Discard the water from the pot.

 Add the sugar and fresh water to the pot and bring it to a boil.
 Boil it for a couple of minutes until the sugar is dissolved.

 Add the citrus peels, reduce the heat and simmer for 45 minutes, stirring occasionally, until the peels become translucent.